dentifrag/Discord-Bot-Wumpurson/README.md

 # Wumpurson
-I programmed this bot with a friend of mine.
-We essentially combined our two bot together into one, and adding some new commands and features to it.
-This is an updated version of my previous Discord bot made in Java.
+I programmed this bot with a friend of mine for our personal Discord server.
+It would read messages sent in the text channels and parse them for swear words.
+If there was a swear it would access a database to keep track of how many swears a user said.
+It also other functionality with different APIs listed below.

 # APIs Used:
 Astronomy Picture of the Day,